 Inventory consists primarily of finished goods, although the Company at times also maintains an inventory of raw materials from third-party manufacturers.
-The Company outsources manufacturing of subscriber equipment to third-party manufacturers and purchases accessories from third-party suppliers.
-The Company's cost of inventory includes an allocation of overhead (including payroll and payroll-related costs of employees directly involved in bringing inventory to its existing condition, and freight).
+The Company outsources manufacturing of subscriber equipment to a third-party manufacturer and purchases accessories from third-party suppliers.
+The Company's cost of inventory includes an allocation of overhead, including payroll and payroll-related costs of employees directly involved in bringing inventory to its existing condition, and freight.
 Inventories are valued using the average cost method and are carried at the lower of cost or market.
-Accordingly, the Company recorded a \$0.9 million and \$1.5 million expense included within cost of subscriber equipment for excess and obsolete inventory primarily related to Iridium 9505 handset accessories for the years ended December 31, 2014 and 2013, respectively.
-No similar charge was incurred during 2012.
+Accordingly, the Company recorded expenses of \$0.7 million, \$0.9 million and \$1.5 million for the years ended December 31, 2015, 2014 and 2013, respectively, included within the cost of subscriber equipment for excess and obsolete inventory.
+The amount for the year ended December 31, 2015 is primarily related to Iridium OpenPort equipment and the amounts for the years ended December 31, 2014 and 2013 are primarily related to Iridium 9505 handset accessories.

-The Company has manufacturing agreements with two suppliers to manufacture subscriber equipment, one of which contains minimum monthly purchase requirements.
-The Company's purchases have exceeded the monthly minimum requirements since inception.
-Pursuant to an agreement with the suppliers, the Company may be required to purchase excess materials if the materials are not used in production within the periods specified in the agreement.
-The suppliers will then repurchase such materials from the Company at the same price paid by the Company, as required for the production of the subscriber equipment.
+The Company has a manufacturing agreement with Benchmark Electronics Inc. ("Benchmark") to manufacture subscriber equipment.
+Pursuant to the agreement, the Company may be required to purchase excess materials if the materials are not used in production within the periods specified in the agreement.
+Benchmark will then repurchase such materials from the Company at the same price paid by the Company, as required for the production of the subscriber equipment.